UniqueName12345/computer-controller/README.md

 ```
 And then type in `y` to uninstall.

-Then if you want to install it again, refer back to [the installation section.](#How-to-Install)
+Then, if you want to install it again, refer back to [the installation section.](#How-to-Install)

 ## How to use